ratulhasan987/liftup-ai/README.md

 Start development server
 - npx expo start
-- Scan QR code using Expo Go app with Physical device
+- Scan QR code using 'Expo Go' app with your Physical mobile device

 or use
 - Android Emulator